alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 Well... *it depends*.

-Using environment variables for non-sensitive information that you could just as well transmit via command-line arguments or via a configuration file would indeed be bad.
+Indeed, using environment variables for non-sensitive information that you could just as well transmit via command-line arguments or via a configuration file is not ideal.
 Why?
 Because being *environment* variables, they actually live *outside* of the code base.
-Sure, you can access them based on their key (their name) and attach some meaning to them, but this is not the most Pythonic, nor effective way for that manner, to do things (if it can be avoided).
+Sure, you can access them based on their key (their name) and attach some meaning to them, but this is neither the most Pythonic, nor the most effective way, to do things (if this can be avoided).

 Nevertheless, there are also legit cases where environment variables are preferable:
 * when setting execution mode (e.g. debug or development mode vs production mode)